 Trucial Oman was the region to the west of Oman which collectively signed treaties with Britain.
 The sheikhdoms of this region were often called the Trucial States, and later became the United Arab Emirates.
 However at this time they had little unity, with no regional council until 1952.

 The British Indian Empire, also known as the British Raj, was comprised of a complex of presidencies, provinces, protectorates, and agencies.
 Only the top level subdivisions are shown here.

 The area under direct British rule was known as British India and made up of presidencies and provinces - a presidency simply being the name for an older province.

 Outside British India, but often included within the sphere of the presidencies/provinces, were the hundreds of protectorates or ‘princely states’.
 These were indirectly ruled states, the largest being Hyderabad, Kashmir, and Mysore.
 The others were either collected into agencies - which might in turn contain other smaller agencies - or fell under the sway of the provinces.

 2–31 May 1941 Anglo-Iraqi War▲

-On 1 May 1941 the RAF airbase at Habbaniyah discovers it is being surrounded by Iraqi forces with artillery and responds with airstrikes the following day, driving back the Iraqis by 6 May.
-Meanwhile, under German orders, Vichy Syria begins supplying arms to Iraq while the British in Transjordan and Basra launch a full scale invasion.
-The British capture Baghdad on 31 May, bringing the war to an end just days after the pro-Axis Prime Minister Rashid Ali's escape to Iran.
+On 1 May 1941 the RAF airbase at Habbaniyah discovered it was being surrounded by Iraqi forces with artillery and responded with airstrikes the following day, driving back the Iraqis by 6 May.
+Meanwhile, under German orders, Vichy Syria began supplying arms to Iraq while the British in Transjordan and Basra launched a full-scale invasion.
+The British captured Baghdad on 31 May, bringing the war to an end just days after the pro-Axis Prime Minister Rashid Ali’s escape to Iran.

 9 May 1941 Tokyo Peace Treaty▲